Aerial view of a small beach with turquoise water, cliffs, and forest under a cloudy sky.

 The Coromandel Peninsula is home to some of the best beaches in New Zealand.
 Each beach has its own unique charm, but a few standouts include:

 • Cathedral Cove: This place is like something out of a movie (literally, it featured in The Chronicles of Narnia: Prince Caspian).
 The dramatic archway, crystal-clear waters, and golden sands make it a must-visit.
-The walk to get there is currently closed off to the public due to land stability issues, but fortunately you can still visit this beautiful area via a boat tour with Hahei Explorer!
-This tour offers swimming and snorkelling experiences around the cove, and is a perfect way to enjoy Cathedral Cove and it's surrounds.
+As of early 2026, the walking tracks remain closed due to significant landslip activity, but fortunately you can still visit this beautiful area via a boat tour with Hahei Explorer or a guided kayak trip!
+These offer a safe and spectacular way to enjoy Cathedral Cove from the water.

 • Hot Water Beach: Ever wanted to dig your own hot tub in the sand?
 Well, here you can!
 At low tide, you can dig into the sand to find hot water bubbling up from underground springs.
 It's a surreal experience and perfect for those who love unique, hands-on activities.